Aller au menu principal Aller au contenu principal

 Please, pay attention that all samples or substances brought to SOLEIL by users remain entirely under their responsibility and must have been declared on-line and approved by SOLEIL safety group.

-However, it is possible, in exceptionally case, to modify some samples or to bring in some more samples, in the Main Proposer menu ("Safety forms") in the SUN set, no later than 1 month before the beginning of your experiment.
+• After proposal approval : it is possible, for exceptional cases, to modify some samples or bring in some more, as "post-declared" samples.
+It is done in the Main Proposer menu, in "Before experiment" TAB with the "Sample" icon in the SUN set, no later than 1 month before the beginning of your experiment.

 Any request about modifications made after this delay will not be accepted.